vtex/faststore/apps/docs/docs/how-to-guides/faststore-api/extending-the-faststore-api.md

 In this guide you will learn how to implement this in your project.
 You can also view a [summary](#summary) of the expected behavior and a [complete code example](#complete-code-example).

 :::info
-Once you have implemented the schema extension in your code, you can run a local [test with GraphiQL](/how-to-guides/faststore-api/using-graphiql-to-explore-the-faststore-api).
+Once you have implemented the schema extension in your code, you can run a local [test with a GraphQL IDE](/how-to-guides/faststore-api/explore-the-faststore-api).
 :::

 ## Step by step